Technoplatz/bi/README.md

 ## Community Edition

-Community Edition is a low-code, multi-container data application and sharing platform designed to establish and manage a mission critical data-driven business process without the need to develop software from scratch.
-Considering that each business has its own unique conditions it provides an optimized and pragmatic solution for main requirements;
+Technoplatz BI is a low-code, multi-container data application and sharing platform designed to establish and manage data-driven business process without the need to develop software from scratch.
+Considering that each business has its own unique conditions it provides an optimized and pragmatic solution for the main requirements below;

 - Self-service Data Management\
 <span style="font-size: small; font-weight: bold;">[DATA APPLICATION](#data-application)</span>